Last updated on May 29th, 2024 at 10:32 am

 This type of leadership might seem a carefree one, but it is not.
 Laissez-faire leadership style is a hands-off leadership where the leader trusts his subordinates enough to allow them to run the organization or institution.

-The leaders leave decisions to their subordinates and receive feedback from the background.
+The leaders leave decisions to their subordinates and receive feedback from the background to avoid leadership failure.

 Most leaders who use this style of leadership have their hands tied with other businesses or are not knowledgeable enough to run the institution.